 My focus in this blog is on inexpensive wines made for every day enjoyment--generally wines costing less than $10 to $15 a bottle.
 While the majority of wines at this price level are manufactured for mass consumption, there are still many made by artisans, winemakers concerned about producing a wine that's harmonious, flavorful and true to tradition rather than current trends.
 These are the wines I seek out and drink.

 I have been enjoying wine since the late 1970s.
 My pleasure lies not in chasing the highly touted wines but finding little known, inexpensive wines made by artisans.
-My favorite wine regions are the Southern Rhone in France, the Piedmont in Italy and the Anderson Valley in California.
+My favorite wine regions are the Southern Rhone in France, the Piedmont in Italy, the Willamette Valley in Oregon and the Anderson Valley in California.